laristra/cinch/README.md

 In addition to this simple macro interface, cinch also provides function calls that can be customized to control output, e.g., to a single rank or task id.
-For example, to print output only on rank 0 of an MPI program, one could write something like this:
+To print output only on rank 0 of an MPI program, one could write something like this:

 ```cpp
 // Define a simple predicate function to select a particular rank